A Late Quartet: Reception

 A Late Quartet received generally positive reviews.
-On Rotten Tomatoes it has an approval rating of 76% based on reviews from 113 critics.
-On Metacritic, the film has a score of 67 out of 100 based on reviews from 31 critics.
+On Rotten Tomatoes it has an approval rating of 77% based on reviews from 111 critics.
+On Metacritic, the film has a score of 67 out of 100 based on reviews from 31 critics, indicating "generally favourable reviews".

 It was a New York Times Critics' Pick which Stephen Holden called a magnificently acted, "deeply felt, musically savvy film".
 Rolling Stone's Peter Travers called it "a shining gem of a movie".
 Roger Ebert said "it does one of the most interesting things any film can do.
 It shows how skilled professionals work."
-On Walken's performance, Lou Lumenick of the New York Post said "you won't see a better piece of acting this year than his final speech."